Fipronil: Toxicity

 Fipronil is classed as a WHO Class II moderately hazardous pesticide, and has a rat acute oral of 97 mg/kg.

 It has moderate acute toxicity by the oral and inhalation routes in rats.
 Dermal absorption in rats is less than 1% after 24 hours exposure and toxicity is considered to be low.
 It has been found to be very toxic to rabbits.

-The photodegradate MB46513 or desulfinylfipronil, appears to have a higher acute toxicity to mammals than fipronil itself by a factor of about 10.
+The environmental degradation product desulfinylfipronil, appears to have a higher acute toxicity to mammals than fipronil itself by a factor of about 10.

 Symptoms of acute toxicity via ingestion includes sweating, nausea, vomiting, headache, abdominal pain, dizziness, agitation, weakness, and tonic-clonic seizures.
 Clinical signs of exposure to fipronil are generally reversible and resolve spontaneously.
 As of 2011, no data were available regarding the chronic effects of fipronil on humans.
 The United States Environmental Protection Agency has classified fipronil as a group C (possible human) carcinogen based on an increase in thyroid follicular cell tumors in both sexes of the rat.
 However, as of 2011, no human data are available regarding the carcinogenic effects of fipronil.

 Two Frontline TopSpot products were determined by the New York State Department of Environmental Conservation to pose no significant exposure risks to workers applying the product.
 However, concerns were raised about human exposure to Frontline spray treatment in 1996, leading to a denial of registration for the spray product.
 Commercial pet groomers and veterinary physicians were considered to be at risk from chronic exposure via inhalation and dermal absorption during the application of the spray, assuming they may have to treat up to 20 large dogs per day.
 Fipronil is not volatile, so the likelihood of humans being exposed to this compound in the air is low.

 In contrast to neonicotinoids such as acetamiprid, clothianidin, imidacloprid, and thiamethoxam, which are absorbed through the skin to some extent, fipronil is not absorbed substantially through the skin.